18F/snap-js-api-prototype/README.md

 ### Notes

++ This project aims for the API itself to have no npm dependencies.
+The libraries included in `package.json` are used to compile and test the Javascript API, but none of them are bundled into the compiled API itself.

 + This project is using [flow](https://flow.org/) for type checking, with flow checks being added incrementally file-by-file.

-+
+Flow type checking coverage is currently low.